 Lowe Alpine’s standard fit pack is the Aeon 22, while the women’s fit is the Aeon ND20.
 It’s excellent to see such a prominent business manufacturing women’s gear, and Lowe Alpine’s website nicely summarizes their history of making women’s fit backpacks:

-“In the 1970s, Greg Lowe produced the first ever women’s fit packs, which he dubbed the ND series.
+“In the 1970s, Greg Lowe produced the first-ever women’s fit packs, dubbed the ND series.
 We began a trend in the backpacking world by designing these packs to recognise that women are hikers, mountaineers, and climbers who deserve to have gear that suits them.
 Since then, we’ve been working to improve our women’s packs to ensure that they meet the physiological and anatomical needs of female backpackers.
-We have a 40-year track record of industry-leading research and an extensive field testing program.
-This has resulted in a collection of women’s backpacks that are unrivaled in terms of quality, style, and comfort.”
+As a result, we have a 40-year track record of industry-leading research and an extensive field testing program.
+This has resulted in a collection of unrivaled women’s backpacks in terms of quality, style, and comfort.”

 Aside from the 2 liter capacity difference, the ND20 varies from the Aeon 22 in four critical areas: back panel length, hip-belt, shoulder straps, and load distribution.
 Because women’s torsos are shorter than men’s, the back length of the ND20 is somewhat shorter, making it a perfect choice for teens!
-To fit a woman’s figure, the hip-belt and shoulder straps are likewise shorter and curved differently.
+The hip belt and shoulder straps are likewise shorter and curved differently to fit a woman’s figure.
 Finally, the load distribution is changed such that the ND20’s weight is carried at the bottom of the pack—this is accomplished by making the ND20 slightly shorter, broader, and deeper than the conventional fit version.

 Components from Outside

 The Lowe Alpine Aeon has a lot going on on the outside, but we have to start with the harness system, since it provides one of the most comfortable carries we’ve ever had.